PracticalVR/KEYSDK-WH/README.md

 ### For Example:

+First, you must add the `Practical Location Builder` script to a gameobject within your scene.
+Note: turning the object into a prefab will break this script.
+Please only save the chosen object via the Unity scene.
+This editor tool is where you can easily add new groups and select the types of places you'd like them to spawn.

-First, include the spawning system into your script:
+Now, include the spawning system into your script:

 ```C#
 using PracticalManaged.Practical.SpatialSpawning;